smallkirby/writing-hypervisor-in-zig/src/bootloader/simple_pg.md

         /// Present.
         present: bool = true,
         /// Read/Write.
-        /// If set to false, wirte access is not allowed to the region.
+        /// If set to false, write access is not allowed to the region.
         rw: bool,
         /// User/Supervisor.
         /// If set to false, user-mode access is not allowed to the region.
         us: bool,
-        /// Page-level writh-through.
+        /// Page-level write-through.
         /// Indirectly determines the memory type used to access the page or page table.
         pwt: bool = false,
         /// Page-level cache disable.
         /// Indirectly determines the memory type used to access the page or page table.
         pcd: bool = false,
         /// Accessed.
-        /// Indicates wheter this entry has been used for translation.
+        /// Indicates whether this entry has been used for translation.
         accessed: bool = false,
         /// Dirty bit.
-        /// Indicates wheter software has written to the 2MiB page.
+        /// Indicates whether software has written to the 2MiB page.
         /// Ignored when this entry references a page table.
         dirty: bool = false,
         /// Page Size.